-In this way there exist a number of classes which form study material which is not "restricted" as a normal text book in terms of the material on offer, but which will allow students to find more and more information by digging deeper into the WWW material.
+In this way there exist a number of classes which form study material which is not "restricted" as is the case in a normal (flat) text book, but which will allow students to find more and more information by digging deeper into the Web material.
 Basically the assignments are designed and used to ensure a minimum level of studying.